 For the films to participate in the National Documentary Competition, the following conditions are envisaged:

-a) Turkish documentary films realised after 1 January 2020 are eligible for participation to the Festival.
-For a film to be deemed “Turkish”, the director or the producer of the film must be a Turkish citizen.
+a) Turkish documentary films realised after 1 January 2023 are eligible for participation to the Festival.
+For a film to be deemed “Turkish”, the director or the producer of the film must be a national of the Republic of Türkiye.

-b) The exhibition format of the films need to be DCP; or .mp4 or .mov container files with H264 codec for digital screenings.
+b) The exhibition format of the films need to be DCP.

 c) Participating documentary films need to be at least 30 minutes-long.